AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Acknowledgments

-\ismar{To address these challenges, we present \aivaluatexr, a comprehensive framework for deploying LLMs on XR platforms and systematically evaluating their performance across multiple metrics. \aivaluatexr works in two steps: first, it deploys LLMs on XR devices and evaluates their performance across a range of factors; then, in the second step, it applies Pareto analysis to the results to identify the best-performing model-device pairs.
+To address these challenges, we present \aivaluatexr, a comprehensive framework for deploying LLMs on XR platforms and systematically evaluating their performance across multiple metrics. \aivaluatexr works in two steps: first, it deploys LLMs on XR devices and evaluates their performance across a range of factors; then, in the second step, it applies Pareto analysis to the results to identify the best-performing model-device pairs.
 We applied \aivaluatexr to deploy 17 \glspl{llm} across four XR devices—Magic Leap 2, Meta Quest 3, Vivo X100s Pro\footnote{Vivo X100s Pro is, strictly speaking, not an XR device.
 We include it in our comparison because smartphones are commonly used as XR platforms, and this device features competitive hardware specifications.}, and Apple Vision Pro—and conducted a thorough evaluation in terms of performance consistency (i.e., stability over time), processing speed, memory usage, and battery consumption.
-Finally, we used Pareto analysis to identify the best-performing model-device pairs among the 68 combinations evaluated.}
+Finally, we used Pareto analysis to identify the best-performing model-device pairs among the 68 combinations evaluated.\\ We selected these four devices because they span the current spectrum of commercially available XR-capable hardware, differing in CPU architecture, memory capacity, thermal design, and support for on-device inference.
+Similarly, the seventeen evaluated LLMs (see~\Cref{tab:models}) were chosen to cover multiple model families (Qwen, Vikhr-Gemma, Phi-3.1, LLaMA-2, and Mistral-7B), parameter scales ranging from 0.5B to 7.5B, and commonly used quantization levels, ensuring a representative and practical benchmark for on-device XR deployment.